moizr/odl-cluster-setup/README.md

 3. Get the opendaylight openflowplugin sources
 4. mvn clean install
 5. Goto the openflowplugin distribution
+6. Copy $src_root/opendaylight/md-sal/sal-distributed-datastore/target/*.jar to the openflowplugin distributions plugins directory
-8. From this Github repositiory copy the following files
+7. From this Github repositiory copy the following files
     - configuration-1/01-md-sal.xml to configuration/initial
     - configuration-1/*.conf to configuration/initial
     - configuration-1/myrun.sh to .
-6. Zip up the openflowplugin distribution and copy it on to all nodes where you intend to run opendaylight
+8. Zip up the openflowplugin distribution and copy it on to all nodes where you intend to run opendaylight
-7. After copying and unzipping the files on the destination member do the following,
+9. After copying and unzipping the files on the destination member do the following,
     - Edit myrun.sh and change the name of the member.
 Note that configuration1 requires atleast two members to function.
     - Edit application.conf to have the right host_names.
 Note that the seed node hostname should be the same for all members
-8. Run each node of the opendaylight cluster by executing myrun.sh (chmod +x myrun.sh if neccessary)
+10. Run each node of the opendaylight cluster by executing myrun.sh (chmod +x myrun.sh if neccessary)